What is a symposium?

 The 27th Nikolas Symposium

 The 27th Nikolas Symposium, held in May 18th – 21st, was very prolific and marked a major advancement by focusing not only on unsolved questions around the development of LCH but also on the implementation of a rationale cure.
-The Symposium’s topic was LCH: The Cell of Origin and a Pathway to a Rationale Cure.
+The Symposium’s topic was LCH: The Cell of Origin and a Pathway to a Rationale Cure and the proceedings are available here (See detailed proceedings).
 The Jon Pritchard Fellowship was awarded to Dr. Paul Milne, Dr. Matthias Papo and Dr. Brandon Hogstad.

 Moreover, the Symposium organized a trip to the National Archeological Museum, a landmark museum, home to Greece’s largest collection of ancient artifacts.
 Notably, the museum is home to the famous Antikythera Mechanism, the world’s oldest found computer.